xavicrono/retroarch-clover-extra/README.md

 - To use RetroArch for any NES game, just add "--retroarch" to command line arguments
 - To use Nestopia instead of FCEUmm, install use_nestopia.hmod module
 - To use PicoDrive for all Genesis/Mega Drive games instead of Genesis Plus GX, install use_picodrive.hmod module.
 Make sure that picodrive module is installed before installing use_picodrive!
+- To use SNES9x2005 for all SNES games instead of SNES9x2010, install use_snes9x2005.hmod module.
+Make sure that snes9x2005 module is installed before installing use_snes9x2005!
 - You can re-enable bilinear filtering in RetroArch's settings (Settings —> Video —> Bilinear Filtering)

 ## Additional information